aspose-tex/Aspose.TeX-Documentation/java/release-notes/release-notes-2021/aspose-tex-for-java-21-11-release-notes/_index.md

 ### Removed APIs

 ## Got Queries?
-If you have any query related to Aspose.TeX for .NET API, please feel free to write to reach us on [Aspose.TeX forum](https://forum.aspose.com/c/tex/).
+If you have any query related to Aspose.TeX for Java API, please feel free to write to reach us on [Aspose.TeX forum](https://forum.aspose.com/c/tex/).
 We'll be glad to assist you with your inquiries.